Aliases for CD6 Gene

 GeneCards Summary for CD6 Gene

 CD6 (CD6 Molecule) is a Protein Coding gene.
-Diseases associated with CD6 include bronchus cancer and epidural neoplasm.
+Diseases associated with CD6 include Bronchus Cancer and Inflammatory Bowel Disease 16.
 Among its related pathways are Cell adhesion molecules (CAMs).
-GO annotations related to this gene include scavenger receptor activity.
-An important paralog of this gene is SSC4D.
+Gene Ontology (GO) annotations related to this gene include scavenger receptor activity.
+An important paralog of this gene is LOXL4.

 UniProtKB/Swiss-Prot for CD6 Gene